xigxog/kubefox/docs/quickstart.md

 The following tools must be installed for this quickstart:

 - [Docker](https://docs.docker.com/engine/install/) - A container toolset and
   runtime.
-Used to build KubeFox Components' OCI images and run a local Kubernetes cluster via kind.
+Used to build KubeFox components' OCI images and run a local Kubernetes cluster via kind.
 - [Fox](https://github.com/xigxog/kubefox-cli/releases/) -
   CLI for communicating with the KubeFox platform.
 Download the latest release